raspberrypilearning/xai-challenge-text-classifier/en/step_1.md

 ### You will

 Using the Machine Learning for Kids platform, a pinch of Scratch, and a whole lot of literary quotes, you will:
-  + build a machine learning model on Machine Learning for Kids
+  + Build a machine learning model on Machine Learning for Kids
   + Collect text data from famous literary heroes and villains
   + Train your machine learning model on your collected quotes
-  + build a text classifier that can tell heroes and villains apart by what they say.
+  + Build a text classifier that can tell heroes and villains apart by what they say.